airbytehq/airbyte/docs/operator-guides/using-prefect-task.md

 * `airbyte_api_version`: default value is `v1`.
 * `connection_id`: The ID of the Airbyte Connection to be triggered by Prefect.

-After run the file `python3 airbyte_prefect_flow.py` this will register the Flow in Prefect Server.
+After running the file, `python3 airbyte_prefect_flow.py` this will register the Flow in Prefect Server.

 ![](../.gitbook/assets/airbyte_prefect_register_flow.png)